 My gentleman companion thoroughly enjoyed his roast cod fillet with white beans purÃ©e, seared squid and foie gras vinaigrette.
 The cod was cooked well and the squid added a slightly chewy texture but the foie gras vinaigrette was slightly lost.

 For pudding the praline parfait was yet again a simple dish but what it lacked in intricate presentation it made up for in flavour.
 Some sugar coated nuts provided texture and the layers of chocolate and praline made every mouthful an indulgent one.
 If you like chocolate then you’d like this pud.

 A special mention has to go to our sommelier who had passion and charisma in abundance.
-Knowing very little about wine he really taught as a thing or two; and the pairing of a montepulciano with the slow cooked beef was one of the finest red wines I’ve ever guzzled.
+Knowing very little about wine he really taught as a thing or two; and the pairing of a montepulciano with the slow cooked beef was spot on.

 Although the food at Seven Park Place was fairly simple and not hugely unlike anything else you can get from any other Michelin star restaurant in London, it was the charming staff and the beautiful dining room that really made it special.
 We’d go back in a heartbeat.